ushishu/x-mcp/README.md

 ```

 ### Claude Desktop Configuration
-Create or edit the Claude configuration file at:
-- MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
-- Windows: `%APPDATA%/Claude/claude_desktop_config.json`

-If the file doesn't exist, create it with the following content:
+1. For MacOS users:
+   - Create the `Claude` directory if it doesn't exist: `~/Library/Application Support/Claude/`
+   - Create `claude_desktop_config.json` file inside this directory

+2. For Windows users:
+   - Create the `Claude` directory if it doesn't exist: `%APPDATA%/Claude/`
+   - Create `claude_desktop_config.json` file inside this directory

+3. If you already have `claude_desktop_config.json`, add the following configuration to the existing file.
+If you just created the file, add this content:
 ```json
 {
   "mcpServers": {